What Is The Best Generator? Diesel Or Natural Gas

 Diesel comes from a local supplier and you get full control over the power supply.
 It’s also easy to buy, as diesel is used around the world for agricultural machinery, trucks and cars.

-Diesel is a winner when it comes to the cost, even though it costs more on paper.
+Diesel generators are the winner when it comes to the cost, even though it costs more on paper.
 Simply put, diesel offers a higher energy density per unit volume and that means it’s much more efficient.
 In summary: it gives you more bang for your buck.

 This used to be a complete no-contest.
 Diesel won hands-down just a few years ago.
-Natural gas is closing the gap, though, and we’re heading towards a tipping point where gas could actually take the lead when it comes to energy efficiency.
+Natural gas generators are closing the gap though, and we’re heading towards a tipping point where gas could actually take the lead when it comes to energy efficiency.
 But we’re not there yet.

 A diesel generator is generally more expensive to buy, which you have to factor in.
 But if you rely on it and use it often then it will repay that initial investment many times over.